 Butter: As this is a dairy-free recipe, I am using plant-based unsalted butter.
 Melting the butter helps with the overall consistency of the brownie bites.
 Sub with dairy butter if you can tolerate it.

-Egg: ensure that your egg is at room temperature before starting this recipe.
-I am using a large egg but a medium-sized egg will work equally as well.
+Egg: Large or medium-sized eggs work equally as well.
 The egg helps to add to the chewy texture of the bites.
 Sub with a flax egg or 50g apple sauce for an egg-free option.
-For more info on egg substitutions, check out this handy guide.
+For more info on egg substitutions, check out this handy eggs in baking guide.

 Vanilla: I love adding vanilla bean paste to my chocolate recipes as it helps with the flavouring.
 Sub with extract if you prefer.

-Salt: helps to enhance all of the flavours in the brownie.
-If you are using salted butter, you can omit the salt.
+Salt: Helps enhance flavours.
+If you are using salted butter, omit the salt.

 Chocolate: I prefer to use melted chocolate in my brownie mixes and then fold in solid chocolate at the end before baking.
 Use whichever type of chocolate you prefer.

-Before starting this recipe, ensure that you take the egg out of the fridge about 10 minutes before to bring to room temperature.
+Before starting this recipe, take the egg out of the fridge about 10 minutes before to bring it to room temperature.
 Gather all your other ingredients and equipment and preheat your oven to 350F / 175C.
-Melt the butter and chocolate – I recommend using a microwave at 15-second intervals for this or you can use the double boiler method on the stovetop.
+Melt the butter and chocolate – I recommend using a microwave at 15-second intervals for this, or you can use the double-boiler method on the stovetop.

 Add in the melted chocolate and stir to incorporate.

 Stir in the flour, cocoa powder and salt and mix until just combined.
-The key is to not overmix brownie batter.
+The key is to not overmix brownie batter to retain a fluffy texture.

 Using a spatula, fold in the chocolate chips or chunks until evenly incorporated with the mixture.